Adam’s picture

 “Yeah, we’re going to see the tree,” she continued.

+There is a particular tree at the corner of the soccer/baseball field nearest the school buildings.
 Months ago, Jadzia noticed under the tree a stone marker with a boy’s image etched into it.

 Death is not a totally foreign concept for Jadzia.
-Every time she gets into her car seat, she points out the assorted dead “bees” right underneath the rear window.
+Every time she gets into her car seat, she points out the assorted dried-out “bees” underneath the rear window.
 I’ve shown her dead earthworms on hot sidewalks.
 Occasionally when looking at photos of relatives who have passed, I might mention the fact to her.

 I explained to her that I didn’t know what happened to Adam, but that he had died and now he was in heaven with Father God.
 All of us are going to die someday, and we never know when God might want to bring us home, whether we’ll be young like Adam or very old.